jnaoroji/WebAPIs-Code-QuizJN/README.md

 To play the quiz, click the Start Quiz Button!

-You can ghet there by clicking this link to the deployed site: https://jnaoroji.github.io/WebAPIs-Code-QuizJN/
+You can get there by clicking this link to the deployed site: https://jnaoroji.github.io/WebAPIs-Code-QuizJN/

 ## Screenshot